twlmhorizontal lr3

 Bincho Boss is an absolute gem and one of the best Japanese dining experiences in Melbourne.

-Sake - St Kilda Rd Southbank
+Sake Restaurant & Bar - St Kilda Rd Southbank

 Saké Restaurant & Bar has been a favourite in Southbank.
 The World Loves Melbourne has enjoyed fine meals at Sake in both Melbourne and Sydney.
 Check out our Best Sushi in Melbourne.
 We enjoy the vibe in the Flinders Lane restaurant; modern Japanese cuisine in a modern atmospheric environment.